 3. Always rinse your razor before use.

-It does not matter whether you rinsed your blade the last time you used it.
+Whether you rinsed your blade the last time you used it does not matter.
 Rinsing it before use gets rid of any bacteria or debris that may have been left.
 Moreover, rinsing activates lubrication and gives you a smooth shave.
 Check behind the blades to ensure that it is rinsed properly.

 Don’t lend your razor to someone, regardless of the excuse they give you.
 There is no way a grownup will forget a razor they intend to use the next morning.
 It just does not happen.
 If it happens, there are shops everywhere, so there is no excuse for using someone’s razor.